Pscully21/ReadMe-generator/Develop/READme.md

   * [Questions](#questions)
   ## Installation
-  To install what is necessary for this project, run the following:
-  Clone this repo and install the inquirer npm
+  To install what is necessary for this project, run the following: clone this repo and install the inquirer npm
   ## Usage
   It can be used in any project that requires a readme file
   ## License
   This project uses the MIT license.
   ## Contributing
-  There is no need for any new contributions to be made to this project
+  There is no need for further contribution to this project
   ## Tests
+  N/A
   ## Questions
   [Github Profile](https://github.com/Pscully21/)
-  You can reach me at parker@test.com.
+  You can reach me at test@test.com.